CSAILVision/sceneparsing/README.md

 The performance of the segmentation algorithms will be evaluated by the mean of (1) pixel-wise accuracy over all the labeled pixels, and (2) IoU (intersection over union) avereaged over all the 150 semantic categories.

 ### Demo code
-In demoEvaluation.m, we include our standard evaluation code for the challenge.
+In demoEvaluation.m, we have included our implementation of the standard evaluation metrics (pixel-wise accuracy and IoU) for the challenge.
+As mentioned before, we ignore pixels labeled with 0's.

 Please change the paths at the begining of the code accordingly to evalutate your own results.
 While running it correctly, you are expected to see output similar to:

     Mean IoU over 150 classes: 0.1000
     Pixel-wise Accuracy: 100.00%

+In this case, we will take (0.1+1.0)/2=0.55 as your final score.

 We have also provided demoVisualization.m, which helps you to visualize individual image results.